 According to them, the difference between items ranking No. 10 and No. 11 feels enormous.
 It is significant, even if it’s quite little or unknown.

-Furthermore, in an interview with Fast Co.Design, they stated that:
+Furthermore, in an interview with Fast Co.Design, they stated:

 “Our own experiences sort of led to this impression that if it’s not in the top 10, then it’s in the next category,” Schindler tells Co.Design.
 “The overall idea is that numbers generally are considered to be equidistant, but subjectively they’re not.”

 According to Digital Journal, 30 percent of all blog content is listed, what this means, therefore, is that you should start creating list posts.
 More list posts, and even more list posts if you’re not doing so yet.

 When I began blogging in 2011, I read the same advice on the internet over and over again.

 What’s The Advice About Round-Up Posts?

 Interview a big name in your industry.
-It will give you a lot of social shares, visitors, subscribers, and also position you as an expert in your niche.”
+It will give you a lot of social shares, visitors, and subscribers, and also position you as an expert in your niche.”

 But, unfortunately, no influencer wanted to interview me.
 Why?

 Because back then, I was nobody to them.
 They won’t get any value out of it.

 However, there’s also something else that gives you similar exposure to interviews.

 It’s Called Expert Round-Up Posts